commandlinetv/sample-files/README.md

 [fetch the 'tarball' separately](https://github.com/commandlinetv/sample-files/tarball/master) using your browser, save it in `Downloads`, and then:

-    tar xvzf commandlinetv-sample-files-HASH.tar.gz
+    tar xvzf ~/Downloads/commandlinetv-sample-files-HASH.tar.gz

 where the `HASH` matches the file that was downloaded.
-This will create a new directory called `commandlinetv-sample-files-HASH` and all the stuff will be in there.
+This will create a new directory (within current directory) called `commandlinetv-sample-files-HASH` and all the stuff will be in there.

 Have fun!